yttrion/TIPE-2018/README.md

 # **TELBOT**

-This bot was created for a computer project from our Science school
+This bot was created for a computer project from our Engineering school

 It allows the bot to create a comunication line between two guilds where the bot is member